EpicOrange/riichi_advanced/documentation/documentation.md

 - `display_honba`: Whether to show number of honba in the middle
 - `display_riichi_sticks`: Whether to show number of riichi sticks in the middle
+- `display_wall`: Whether to show the "Show wall" button on the bottom right.
+(Check the riichi ruleset for an example.)
 - `dora_indicators`: Defines what tile dora indicators indicate
 - `enable_saki_cards`: Set to `true` to enable saki power stuff (may remove this key in the future)
 - `initial_score`: Starting score